developwithpurpose/front-end-developer-exercise/app/README.markdown

 * I was unable to change the font color and icon on the tabs.
 * I would have resolved this effect by either doing a hover effect or hasClass.
 * Tab-content Transition, I spend some time researching best practices to achieve this using JQuery.
 I ended up using the bootstrap fade-in class to give it a smooth transition.
-* I added animate css package that I intially planed of just adding the classes to the .active tab-pane.
+* I added animate css package that I intially planned of just adding the classes to the .active tab-pane.

 ### Background
 I have been in the tech industry since October 2015.
 I am a full time product manager and support.
 I started coding around December 2015 working on simple html and css.
 I started a side project that was a Django/RESTfull/html/css SaaS.
 So I have learned the these languages from asking questions to friends, and searching google, docs, and stackoverflow.
 I was able to get the side project to BETA release in 1 year with the assistance of 1 partner.
 I wanted to build the skills to assist engineering at my full-time job to meet deadlines, innovate new products, and improve the overall user experience.